hellogreg/pstv/pstv.md

 > **To skip right to viewing my PSTV homescreen proof of concept, it's here:**
 > ***http://hellogreg.github.io/pstv***

-Let's get this out of the way, first.
 I've loved the idea of the PlayStation TV from [the moment Sony announced it](https://www.youtube.com/watch?v=rG5l78gbvpU).
-I was excited to finally play Persona 4 Golden and Danganronpa: Trigger Happy Havoc.
+I was excited to play Persona 4 Golden and Danganronpa: Trigger Happy Havoc.
 (My wife and I usually play games together, so we rarely use handhelds.)
+It would finally give me a chance to play early PlayStation games (like Final Fantasy VII) with an analog stick, and not just the directional pad.
+And it sounded like the perfect device to bring on long trips: a way to bring your games and streaming media accounts on the road and make any hotel or guest room feel a little like home.

 But Sony never seemed to share my PSTV enthusiasm.
 The console's operating system hasn't been updated from its last-gen, handheld roots.
+The gaming library and streaming media options seem arbitrarily limited.
 It's hardly been marketed in the US.
 It gets last billing (behind the PS4, PS3, and Vita) under "Systems" at [Sony's own site](https://www.playstation.com/en-us/).
-And with all the price cuts it's received since releasing in the US just last fall, the whole thing has just seemed like an inventory dump from Japanese overstock.
+And with all the price cuts it's received at various stores since releasing in the US just last fall, the whole thing has just seemed like an inventory dump.
+Even SCEI President and Group CEO Andrew House already refers to the device as a "[legacy platform](http://www.gamesindustry.biz/articles/2015-05-27-sony-admits-first-party-lineup-a-little-sparse)"

-Maybe Sony thought, "We'll put it out there, just in case it catches on, but otherwise pretend the whole thing never happened."
-By giving the console no expectations, Sony is inoculated against any criticisms that the system underperformed.
+Maybe Sony thought, "We'll put it out there on the off chance it catches on, but otherwise pretend the whole thing never happened."
+By giving the console no expectations, Sony is inoculated against criticism that the system underperformed.
 I understand that.
 And I can see why they think it's a tough sell.
 It's not the most high-concept of devices.
 What does it do?
 What niche does it fill?
 Who is it for?

 I want to help.
 I want to make the PSTV better.
-I want to help improve how it looks and works.
+I want to improve how it looks and works.
 I want to let people know that it exists, and then show them why they need it.

 The PSTV can (and should) be...
-- The ultimate gaming and streaming media travel companion.
-- A great starter console, for infrequent gamers or parents nervous about spending too much money on a first gaming machine for their family.
-- The Swiss Army knife of PlayStations, allowing gamers to play titles from every Sony console and handheld ever made: PS4 via Remote play, PS3 and PS2 via PlayStation Now, and Vita/PSP/PS1 games natively.
+- The Swiss Army knife of PlayStations, allowing gamers to play titles from nearly every Sony console and handheld ever made: PS4 via Remote play, PS3 via PlayStation Now (with PS2 games [on the way](http://blog.us.playstation.com/2015/01/05/playstation-now-subscription-program-all-the-details/)), and Vita/PSP/PS1 games natively.
+- A great starter console for infrequent gamers or parents nervous about spending too much money on a first gaming machine for their family.
+- The ideal gaming and streaming media travel companion.

 It already is some of those things.
 It just needs a little help with the others.

-Now, I'm sure Sony's thought of much of this already.
+It's very possible Sony's thought of much of this already.
 Maybe they just don't think it's worth investing too much time or money on something they considered dead on arrival.

 But I think it's at least worth the risk of paying one person to be its champion -- for a couple of years, anyway.
-Re-frame the PSTV the way the Apple viewed the Apple TV.
-Call it "a hobby" for several years and slowly build its userbase, while still remaining free from sales expectations.
+Re-frame the PSTV the way the Apple framed the Apple TV.
+Call it "a hobby" for several years and slowly build its userbase, while still remaining mostly free from sales expectations.

 ## Fixing the PSTV's User Interface